planetarypy/pvl/README.rst

 * `PlanetaryPy`_ Affiliate Package.

-PVL is a markup language, similar to XML, commonly employed for entries in the Planetary Database System used by NASA to store mission data, among other uses.
+PVL is a markup language, similar to XML, commonly employed for entries in the Planetary Data System used by NASA to archive mission data, among other uses.
 This package supports both encoding and decoding a variety of PVL 'flavors' including PVL itself, ODL, `NASA PDS 3 Labels`_, and `USGS ISIS Cube Labels`_.